hcosta/mlvlab/README.md

 # 4. Evaluate the result of that specific in a live simulation
 MLV-Lab> eval AntScout-v1 --seed 123

-# 5. (Optional) Save the training in a video at reduced speed
-MLV-Lab> eval AntScout-v1 --seed 123 --rec --speed 0.15

 # 6. Check the documentation to learn more
 MLV-Lab> docs AntScout-v1